CUSTOMER SERVICE POLICY

 NOTICE OF TEMPORARY DISRUPTION

-TRC will make a reasonable effort to provide customers with notice in the event of a disruption in the facilities or services usually used by people with disabilities.
-This notice will include information about the reason for the disruption, and its anticipated duration, and a description of alternative facilities or services, if available.
-We may not be able to give advance notice in case of emergency disruption.
+TRC will make a reasonable effort to provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
+This notice will include information about the reason for the disruption, the anticipated duration, and a description of alternative facilities or services, if available.
+The notice will be placed at all public entrances and reception counters on our premises.

 TRAINING FOR PARTNERS

-TRC will ensure that all persons to whom this policy applies receive training as required by the Accessibility Standards for Customer Service, In addition, training will be provided on a continuous basis to all newly hired partners of TRC as part of our on boarding process.
+TRC will ensure that all persons to whom this policy applies receive training as required by the Accessibility Standards for Customer Service.
+In addition, training will be provided on a continuous basis to all newly hired partners of TRC as part of our on boarding process.
 A record of training received by TRC partners will be kept by the partners resources department.
-Training will include:

 - The purpose of the Accessibility for Ontarians with Disabilities Act, 2005;